lightninglabs/chantools/doc/zombierecovery.md

 static channel backup did not work, force closing was not possible).

 This means:
-1. Hou have to find the peer (which, if you want to do a zombie recovery, was probably offline if you tried to recover)
+1. You have to find the peer (which, if you want to do a zombie recovery, was probably offline if you tried to recover)
 2. You have to find a way to contact this peer (twitter, email, ...)
 3. You and your peer will have to negotiate a closing state: you only know the